ece362-purdue/proton-labs/lab0-intro/README.md

     <img src="insert-pico.jpg" style="width: 90vw; max-width: 800px">
 </div>

-Typically, a microcontroller will be a little hard to get into the holes, but you should not have to remove it once it’s in there.
+Typically, a microcontroller will be a little hard to get into the holes, but you should not have to remove it once it's in there.
 To prevent damage to the board, press down on both ends of the board at once.
 Do not apply force to anything else, as parts of the board are delicate and may become damaged.
 When inserting, make sure there are two columns on either side of the development board to leave room to plug in wires.

 Next, connect two wires: one from the 3V3(OUT) pin to the power rails, and one from the GND pins to the ground rails of your breadboard.
 You can find the pinout for the Pico 2 here: https://datasheets.raspberrypi.com/pico/Pico-2-Pinout.pdf.
 We'll use these in a second.